isuthermography/spatialnde2/doc/UsersGuide/source/usage.rst

 This initializes the recording database object.
 ::

-   snde::setup_cpu(recdb,std::thread::hardware_concurrency());
+   snde::setup_cpu(recdb,{"CPU"},std::thread::hardware_concurrency());

 This configures the CPU as a compute resource, allowing the same number of threads as the number of CPU cores reported by the operating system.
+The braces can be used to provide a set of tags that can match the CPU to specific computations.

 ::

-  snde::setup_opencl(recdb,false,4,nullptr);
+  snde::setup_opencl(recdb,{},false,4,nullptr);

 This optional step enables OpenCL GPU acceleration.
-The second parameter is true to require that the primary GPU acceleration device supports double precision floating point, false otherwise.
+The second parameter provides tags that can match to computations.
+The third parameter is true to require that the primary GPU acceleration device supports double precision floating point, false otherwise.
-The 3rd parameter specifies the maximum number of tasks to simultaneously run on the GPU.
-The 4th parameter can be a pointer to a string indicating a prefix to the platform name of the desired OpenCL device, e.g. (C++)::
+The 4th parameter specifies the maximum number of tasks to simultaneously run on the GPU.
+The 5th parameter can be a pointer to a string indicating a prefix to the platform name of the desired OpenCL device, e.g. (C++)::